danjac/radiofeed-app/README.md

 ## LICENSE

-This project is covered by GNU Affero General Public License (AGPL).
+This project is covered by MIT license.